dustinpfister/blog_posts/_posts/threejs-camera-move.md

 layout: post
 categories: three.js
 id: 582
-updated: 2019-12-18 12:19:42
+updated: 2021-04-27 08:57:44
-version: 1.5
+version: 1.6
 ---

-Every now and then I like to play around with threejs a little, it is a fun project to work with and life is short after all.
-One thing that is fun is working out expressions for handing the movement of a camera in a scene.
+Every now and then I like to play around with [threejs](https://threejs.org/) a little, it is a fun project to work with and life is short after all.
+One thing that is fun is working out expressions for handing the movement of a [camera](/2018/04/06/threejs-camera/) in a scene such as the [perspective camera](/2018/04/07/threejs-camera-perspective/) which is the one I typically use in most projects thus far.

 So in this post I will be writing about some threejs examples that have to do with using the position and rotation properties along with expressions as a way to move a camera around in a scene.

 <!-- more -->